bitcoin-abe/bitcoin-abe/README.md

 level of compatibility with it but uses a completely new implementation.

-Dependencies
+Installation
 ------------

+Issue:

+    python setup.py install

+or simply run Abe from the directory containing setup.py.

-Abe depends on Python 2.7 (or 2.6), the Python Crypto modules, and an SQL database supporting ROLLBACK.
+Abe depends on Python 2.7 (or 2.6), the pycrypto package, and an SQL database supporting ROLLBACK.
 Abe runs on PostgreSQL, MySQL's InnoDB engine, SQLite, some ODBC configurations, Oracle, and IBM DB2.
 Other SQL databases may work with minor changes.
 See the comments in abe.conf about dbtype for configuration examples.

 You will need a copy of the block file (blk0001.dat in your Bitcoin